nduagoziem/gadgets-hub-api/README.md

 <h1 align="center">GADGETS HUB E-COMMERCE API</h1>

-A Demo API for a brand that deals on all kinds of gadgets.
+An API for a brand that deals on all kinds of gadgets.
 Built with the <strong>Laravel Framework.</strong>

 <h2 align="center">Table of Contents</h2>